Dhanvarshini2006/Module1/Conditional Statements in Python: Even or Odd Checker.md

-# Conditional Statements in Python: Even or Odd Checker
+# Conditional Statements in Python: Check if number is positive and negative number.

 ## 🎯 Aim
 To write a Python program to print the  value and print that number is equal to 0 or positive number or negative using elif statement.